Low Carb Cheese

 - Now we can remove the funnel and add the rest of the ingredients.

-- Line a loaf pan with unbleached parchment paper, then fill with the cheese puree, and chill to set
+- Line a loaf pan with unbleached parchment paper, then fill with the cheese puree,

 -